aspose-words/Aspose.Words-API-References/english/net/aspose.words/headerfooter/headerfooter/_index.md

 ---
 title: HeaderFooter.HeaderFooter
 second_title: Aspose.Words for .NET API Reference
 description: HeaderFooter constructor.
-Creates a new header or footer of the specified type in C#
+Creates a new header or footer of the specified type in C#.
 type: docs
 weight: 10
 url: /net/aspose.words/headerfooter/headerfooter/